- Budget and Finance

 - Discuss how these integrate with the overall job goal of your position.
 The overall job goal formula is: The (job title) is responsible for (what) (why).

 Planning and managing work is through developing prioritized or weighted key areas of responsibility (KAR’s).
-Between 5 and 7 KARs is a good number to avoid too much or too little detail.
+Between 3 and 7 KARs is a good number to avoid too much or too little detail.
 KARs are brief phrases to describe major categories of work in a job.
 These core responsibilities are likely to remain fairly constant from year to year in many positions but can be easily updated if responsibilities change.
-A mandatory KAR for every LSA staff member is “Perform as an effective member of the work group, assuming an appropriate role and level of responsibility.”

 Developing job goals is the third element of a work plan.
 A goal is a written statement of what you expect to accomplish within a specific period of time.
 Several goals can be listed under a key area of responsibility, if appropriate.
 A simple goal formula is (verb) (what).
 Example: Decrease response time for service requests.
 It helps to consider different types of goals: maintenance goals are work outcomes that continue from one year to the next; developmental goals signal that you (or your supervisor) have identified an area improvement is needed; innovative goals are new challenges and expansions of your work that you want to take on for the coming year.